-Emasculation of Black Men: Origins of the Concept
+The emasculation of Black Men: Origins of the Concept

 The word ‘emasculate’ came into use during the 1600s and means ‘castrate.’
 It means to remove sex organs in a literal sense and to weaken in a figurative sense.
 The myth of the emasculation of Black men tends to suggest anyone who does not meet the accepted standard of heterosexuality represents a threat to the Black men who do.
 A number of culprits get named as perpetrators of this emasculation including LGBTQ people, Black feminists, and Whites.

 Why do we use emasculation in this way today?
 Originally, emasculation referred to the process of removing sex organs from plants.
-Later on the practice was used on animals including humans.
-This tactic relied on a mistaken belief that power, masculinity and femininity reside in a person’s sex organs.
+Later on, the practice was used on animals including humans.
+This tactic relied on a mistaken belief that power, masculinity, and femininity reside in a person’s sex organs.
 While it is possible to emasculate someone, it is not possible to alter a person’s sexuality or gender by doing so.

 Documented history suggests during colonial times this practice happened to Black men as well as women.
 Scientific racism, after all, helped justify enslavement.
-They claimed Black people did not have humanity, treating them like little more than cattle.
+They claimed Black people did not have humanity, treating them as little more than cattle.

 Emasculation Doesn’t Happen in a Figurative Sense Either

 Nowadays people use the term figuratively, in a manner that suggests there are real consequences for this emasculation.
-When we imply social outcomes like absence of fathers create natural aspects of human life like sexuality, we perpetuate myths created by white supremacy.
+When we imply social outcomes like the absence of fathers create natural aspects of human life like sexuality, we perpetuate myths created by white supremacy.
 Indeed this and other myths can be found in the Moynihan Report as well as in writings by some Black authors too.

 When we attempt to define a type of person as an ideal and describe those who don’t meet this ideal as a threat, we then create an atmosphere that justifies inequality among people.
 As Gcobani Qambela writes: